sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 The scatter plot excels at revealing relationships between two different variables.
 In this example, we can see how life expectancy relates to health care spending.
 In aggregate, more spending yields longer life.

-### Step 7: Answering Users' Questions
+### Step 7: Answer Users' Questions

 Now that our chart successfully presents the data, we can start to look more carefully at the visualization from our users' perspective.
-We especially want to anticipate any questions that users might have and try to answer those questions directly on the chart.
-Looking at the chart as it now stands, there are at least three questions that stand out:
+We especially want to anticipate any questions that users might have and try to answer them directly on the chart.
+There are at least three questions that stand out:

 1. What countries are shown?
 2. Are there any regional differences?
 3. What's that data point way over on the right?

-One way to answer those questions would be to add mouse overs (or tool tips) to each data point.
+One way to answer those questions would be to add mouseovers (or tool tips) to each data point.
 But we're not going to use that approach in this example for a couple of reasons.
 First (and most obviously), interactive visualizations are the subject of chapter 2; this chapter considers only static charts and graphs.
 Secondly, mouse overs and tool tips are ineffective for users accessing our site on a touch device such as a smartphone or tablet.
-If we required users to have a mouse to fully understand our visualization, we might be neglecting a significant (and rapidly growing) number of users.
+If we required users to have a mouse to fully understand our visualization, we might be neglecting a significant (and rapidly growing) number of them.

 Our approach to this problem will be to divide our data into multiple series so that we can color and label each independently.
 Here's the first step in breaking the data into regions: